run_subprocess_with_callback#

 y = await run_subprocess_with_callback(my_subprocess, my_callback)

-# subprocess then the subprocess will be terminated.
+# run_subprocess_with_callback then the subprocess will be terminated.

 print(f"my_subprocess returned {y}")